Ex-Ohio State coach Zach Smith took lewd photos at White House, ordered numerous erotic toys: report

 Smith was fired by Ohio State last month after a history of domestic violence allegations became public.
 His ex-wife Courtney Smith alleged Smith was abusive toward her multiple times and the college was aware of the incident.

 Smith has denied the allegations and the two divorced in 2016.
 Head Coach Urban Meyer was placed on paid leave as the school investigated if the coach properly handled domestic abuse allegations against Smith.
-Ohio State announced the probe would wrap up on Sunday and the findings would be given to the school board of trustees in the coming days, USA Today reported.
+Ohio State announced the probe would wrap up on Sunday and the findings would be given to the school board of trustees, USA Today reported.

 The Associated Press contributed to this report.